 Together, United Way and it's community partners work to ensure a quality start for young, underserved children by improving basic literacy skills and helping at-risk youth succeed.

 DREAMS for Youth Scholarship Fund: APPLICATIONS NOW OPEN.
 The DREAMS for Youth Scholarship Fund is a program that awards grants in the areas of Academics, Community Service, & Enrichment.
-These grants are awarded to students by students as the DREAMS for Youth Advisory Board, is comprised of grade 7-12 students that work under the guidance of United Way of Long Island Staff.
+These grants are awarded to students by students as the DREAMS for Youth Advisory Board, is comprised of grade 7th graders to college students that work under the guidance of United Way of Long Island Staff.
 Read More

 Stuff-A-Bus:The Stuff-A-Bus program provides students from low-income families with new school supplies, preparing them for their academic studies, building their self esteem and setting them up for success.
 Read More